watson-intu/self-docs/workshops-devcon/Workshop2-CustomizingTheConversationService/lab-docs/workshop_2.md

 ## 4. Configuring Self to use your new Conversation instance

-Your installation of Self is preconfigured to use the default Conversation service.
-To configure Self to use your new Conversation instance which you just modified, complete the following steps:
+Your installation of Intu is preconfigured to use the default Conversation service.
+To configure Intu to use your new Conversation instance which you just modified, complete the following steps:

-1. After testing your changes in the previous step above, click on "Back to Workspaces".
-Next, click on the name of your Conversation Workspace **Self-Dialog** in the top left of your browser window.
+1. After testing your changes in the previous step above, click on the three horizontal bars icon in the top left corner.
+Next click "Back to workspaces".

-2. This returns you to your Workspaces page, where you will see the Self-Dialog Workspace box.
-Click on the **three dots** in the top right hand corner of this box.
+2. This returns you to your Workspaces page, where you will see the Intu-Dialog Workspace box.
+Click on the **three vertical dots** in the top right hand corner of this box.
 Select **View details**.

 3. Now copy the Workspace ID into the text file you created earlier in Section 1.